 Concerning health and safety, you must speak with employees or their representatives.
 Counseling is not just providing information to employees, but also listening to them and taking into consideration what they suggest.
 You may ask your employees what they know about the consequences of drugs and alcohol on health and safety, as well as the limits or rules in your workplace regarding drug and alcohol usage.

-Develop Policy for Drug & Alcohol abuse at the workplace
+Develop a Policy for Drug & Alcohol abuse at the workplace

 Screening/Testing at The Workplace